 A private urgent care centre primarily deals with the walk-in wounded — people who have been injured in a minor accident or have suddenly taken ill but can still get to hospital themselves.
 Highly experienced nurses and doctors at private urgent care centres usually deal with common injuries arising from sports, such as fractures and sprains, and also cuts and grazes that need cleaning or possibly stitches.

 Burns from hot water, chemicals, and other materials in the home are also treated at an urgent care centre, and various wounds caused in and around the home, including DIY and other machine-related activities.
-Our urgent care centre doctors will also help remedy breathing problems and pains in the chest area, and ear, nose and throat complaints are another typical area we deal with at Casualty First.
+Our urgent care centre doctors will also help remedy breathing problems and pains in the chest area, and ear, nose and throat complaints.

 The list of issues we treat is, in fact, quite long and includes gynaecological, stomach, bladder and bowel problems.
 We also look after the eyes and ears, including ear syringing to clear out earwax buildup so you can hear properly again.
 You can get seasonal flu vaccinations at a private urgent care centre like ours, and we even have travel services that provide vaccinations relevant to various parts of the world so that you’re protected against malaria and other crippling diseases.

 The benefits of a private urgent care centre